praekeltfoundation/alpine-buildpack-deps/README.md

 Additionally, we install the `tar` package in the `curl` image.
 This installs the GNU version of tar, which has more features than the BusyBox tar provided with Alpine Linux.
 In particular, the `--strip-components` option only available in GNU tar is commonly used in the Docker official images when extracting source code from tarballs.

-\*A certificate bundle comes with the `libressl`/`openssl` packages which can be used by wget.
+\*Alpine Linux uses BusyBox which includes an implementation of wget.
+In order for this wget to verify certificates, the `libressl` (Alpine 3.5+) or `openssl` package is required, both of which include a certificate bundle.
 The `ca-certificates` package also includes a certificate bundle and is required for Curl to be able to verify certificates.
-Alpine Linux uses BusyBox which includes its own version of wget.

 ### `scm`
 [Upstream](https://github.com/docker-library/buildpack-deps/blob/1845b3f918f69b4c97912b0d4d68a5658458e84f/stretch/scm/Dockerfile)